Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/12 - Asset Pipeline/README.md

 Skill Description
 ----------
-This outcome touches on asset pipeline as a tool and mechanism by which Javascript files, stylesheets are processed and prepared for use by the browser.
+Asset pipeline is a tool and mechanism by which Javascript files, stylesheets are processed and prepared for use by the browser.

 Outputs
 ----------
-- In checkpoint four and simulation project, make use of Laravel Elixir to manage all your application assets(Javascript, css, images, sass etc)
+After attaining this skill, and as a demonstration of it, I should be able to create an application that makes use of Laravel Elixir to manage all my application assets (Javascript, css, images, sass etc.
-- Write a blog post on Laravel Elixir.

 ----------
 ## **Knowledge**